mrv777/ardor-ts/README.md

 @blobaa:registry=https://npm.pkg.github.com/blobaa
 ````

-This tells npm to use the GitHub registry for scoped blobaa packages.
+This tells npm to use the GitHub registry for scoped packages.
 You can now install the npm package via

 ````